 Since Federation a range of badges have been issued.
 In earlier times badges were issued to identify those who had volunteered to serve but were prevented from doing so for medical or other reasons, those who had returned from active service and family members of those serving and those who died on service.

-Before the establishment of the OSM, those who received the AASM were also issued with the Returned from Active Service Badge (RASB).
-Because the OSM recognises all declared operational service, an Operational Service Badge (OSB) has been established to be issued on the first award of the OSM.
+Before the establishment of the Australian Operational Service Medal (AOSM) , those who received the Australian Active Service Medal were also issued with the Returned from Active Service Badge (RASB).
+Because the AOSM recognises all declared operational service, an Operational Service Badge (OSB) has been established to be issued on the first award of the AOSM.

 The OSB has two versions - military and civilian, to be issued with the respective medal types.

 The RASB will continue to be issued with the AASM for current warlike operations.